codex-team/editor.js/docs/installation.md

 ## Load Tools

 Each Block at the Editor.js represented by [Tools](tools.md).
-There are simple external scripts with own logic.
-Probably you want to use several Block Tools that should be connected.
+There are simple external scripts with own logic. you'll probably want to use several Block Tools that should be connected.

 For example check out our [Header](https://github.com/editor-js/header) Tool that represents heading blocks.

-You can install Header Tool via the same ways as an Editor (Node.js, CDN, local file).
+You can install the Header Tool via the same ways as an Editor (Node.js, CDN, local file).

 Check [Editor.js's community](https://github.com/editor-js/) to see Tools examples.